ananyahegde1912/LanguageTranslator/README.md

 ## **Future Improvements**

 - Add more languages for translation.
-- Include voice input and audio output for translations.
 - Save translation history so users can refer back to previous translations.

 ## **To Take Note**

-- Install the `deep_translator` library in your computer in order to run the programme
+- Install the deep_translator library in your computer in order to run the programme